jfoucher/jfoucher.com/_posts/2004-09-27-sending-your-email-database-to-your-gmail-account.markdown

 ---
 layout: post
-title: <!--:en-->Sending your email database to your GMail account<!--:-->
+title: Sending your email database to your GMail account
 tags: []

 date: Mon Sep 27 20:28:45 +0200 2004